 December 15, 2009

-Except in the case of reviewing, where close reading to provide a critique is the task at hand, there’s no good reason to waste time on writing that doesn’t earn and maintain your attention.
-My rule of thumb has become this – if it doesn’t tilt your perspective, if its language doesn’t re-calibrate your ear, if it doesn’t contain soul enough to replenish your own, then demand better.
+Except in the case of reviewing a book, where reading to provide a critique is the task at hand, there’s no good reason to waste time on writing that doesn’t earn and maintain your attention.
+My rule of thumb has become this – if it doesn’t tilt your perspective, if its language doesn’t re-calibrate your ear, if it doesn’t contain soul enough to replenish your own, then forget it.
+Demand better.
 Reach for the next book.

 © 2 0 2 2 I N G R I D R U T H I G A L L R I G H T S R E S E R V E D

 Unauthorized use and/or duplication of this material without express and written permission from the author/owner is strictly prohibited.